sudo-self/Rpi-shairport-sync/FREEBSD.md

 ```
 $ autoreconf -i -f
-./configure  --with-avahi --with-ssl=openssl --with-alsa --with-sndio --with-libdaemon --with-os=freebsd --with-freebsd-service
+./configure  --with-avahi --with-ssl=openssl  --with-sndio --with-libdaemon --with-os=freebsd --with-freebsd-service
 $ make
 ```
-Omit `--with-alsa` if you don't want to include the ALSA back end.
+Add `--with-alsa` if you wish to include the ALSA back end.
 Omit the `--with-sndio` if you don't want the `sndio` back end.
 Omit the `--with-freebsd-service` if you don't want to install a FreeBSD startup script, runtime folder and user and group -- see below for more details.

 Installation
 ----